gardener/landscaper/docs/usage/TargetSyncs.md

+---
+title: TargetSyncs
+sidebar_position: 6
+---

-# TargetSync Objects
+# TargetSyncs

-This chapter describes the custom resource *TargetSync*.
+## Definition
 With such a *TargetSync* object, it is possible to automatically create `Targets` of type *landscaper.gardener.cloud/kubernetes-cluster*.
 Two variants are supported:

 - The targets are created and regularly rotated using the Gardener adminkubeconfig resource requests ([see](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_access.md)).
 Note that this approach only works for target shoot clusters which are managed by Gardener.
 Thereby, the shoot clusters do not require static access token.